0x013a-uk/0x013a-uk/README.md

 - Building user-friendly applications and scripts
 - Currently been experimenting with cross OS application development utilising Flutter

-For years, I've maintained privacy, with **0x013a** being my primary nickname of choice.
+For years, I've maintained privacy, with **0x013a** being my moniker of choice.
 Now, I'm embracing a more public online presence to share my creations and insights through this GitHub account and my website: [https://0x013a.uk](https://0x013a.uk).

 ## Get in Touch